Results from the November 9 event at Lapham Peak can be found here:

 Results from the event at Blue Mound:

-A note from BGR Co-President Susie Madden:
+Note from BGR Co-President Susie Madden:

 More than 50 groups gathered at Blue Mound State Park this weekend for a lively spring orienteering meet.
 Participants were greeted with classic Wisconsin spring weather—mild temperatures, a bit of sunshine, and just enough mud to make things interesting.